AleidS/recipes_react_public/README.md

 To run this app locally, install node, open folder, then type npm start and navigate to localhost:3000/recipes

+This website works when hosted under a subfolder named 'recipes' on a domain

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).